graphql-nexus/nexus-plugin-prisma/README.md

 `nexus-prisma` is a Nexus plugin for bridging [Prisma](https://www.prisma.io) and [Nexus](https://nexus.js.org).
 It extends the Nexus DSL `t` with `.model` and `.crud` making it easy to project Prisma models and expose operations against them in your GraphQL API.
 Resolvers are dynamically created for you removing the need for traditional ORMs/query builders like TypeORM, Sequelize, or Knex.
 Out-of-box features include pagination, filtering, and ordering.
 When you do need to drop down into custom resolvers a [`Photon`](https://photonjs.prisma.io) instance on `ctx` will be ready to serve you, the same great tool `nexus-prisma` itself builds upon.

 If you are still using `nexus-prisma@0.3` / Prisma 1 you can find the old docs [here](https://github.com/prisma-labs/nexus/blob/8cf2d6b3e22a9dec1f7c23f384bf33b7be5a25cc/docs/database-access-with-prisma.md).
+Please note that `nexus-prisma@0.3` is only compatible with `nexus` up to `0.12.0-beta.14` ([issue](https://github.com/prisma-labs/nexus-prisma/issues/520)).
+We do not currently have plans to update `nexus-prisma@0.3` to become compatible with versions of `nexus` newer than that.

 ### Contents <!-- omit in toc -->